AdobeDocs/experience-manager-65.en/help/sites-authoring/working-with-page-versions.md

 ### Timewarp Limitations {#timewarp-limitations}

 Timewarp makes a best effort to reproduce a page at a selected point in time.
-However because of the complexities of the continuous authoring of content in AEM, this is not always possible.
+However, because of the complexities of the continuous authoring of content in AEM, this is not always possible.
 These limitations should be kept in mind as you use Timewarp.

-* **Timewarp works based on published pages** - Timewarp will only work fully if you have previously published the page.
-If not, timewarp will show the current page on the author environment.
+* **Timewarp works based on published pages** - Timewarp only works fully if you have previously published the page.
+If not, timewarp shows the current page on the author environment.
-* **Timewarp uses page versions** - If you navigate to a page that has been removed/deleted from the repository it will be rendered properly if old versions of the page are still available in the repository.
+* **Timewarp uses page versions** - If you navigate to a page that has been removed/deleted from the repository it is rendered properly if old versions of the page are still available in the repository.
 * **Removed versions affect Timewarp** - If versions are removed from the repository then Timewarp cannot show the correct view.

 * **Timewarp is read-only** - You cannot edit the old version of the page.
 It is only available for viewing.
-If you want to restore the older version you will have to do that manually using [restore](#reverting-to-a-page-version).
+If you want to restore the older version, you have to do that manually using [restore](#reverting-to-a-page-version).

-* **Timewarp is only based on page content** - If elements (such as code, css, assets/images, etc) for rendering the website have changed, the view will differ from what it originally was, as those items are not versioned in the repository.
+* **Timewarp is only based on page content** - If elements for rendering the website have changed, the view differs from what it originally was, as those items are not versioned in the repository.
+Such elements include code, css, assets/images, among others.

 >[!CAUTION]
 >
->Timewarp is designed as a tool to assit authors with understanding and creating their content.
+>Timewarp is designed as a tool to assist authors with understanding and creating their content.
 It is not intended as an audit log or for legal purposes.